DGxInfinitY/Valadoc-app/README.md

 https://github.com/DGxInfinitY/Valadoc-app/releases

 # Build Instructions
-This Will be updated periodically when new platforms are added.
+This will be updated periodically when new platforms are added.
 ### For Ubuntu Based Linux Distrobutions
 #### Prerequisites
 You must install:\